Hill running is a challenging activity that tests your athleticism and endurance. However, it’s also super fun and rewarding.

 Here are some other exercises that you can do to improve your general performance on hill running:

-Squats are excellent for your quads, glutes, and hamstrings, which are the main muscle groups needed for hill running.
+Squats are excellent for runners as they work your quads, glutes, and hamstrings, which are the main muscle groups needed for hill running.

 Lunges enhance your posture and improve the performance of your quads, hamstrings, and glutes while hill running.